 - Physiological integrity It’s a good idea to invest in one or more NCLEX study guides and take several practice tests as you prepare for your exam date.

 Earn a Master of Science in Nursing Degree

 The next step in the process of becoming a CNM is to earn your Master of Science in Nursing degree (MSN).
-An MSN degree often offers opportunities to specialize.
-For example, you might choose a concentration in health informatics, patient safety, or nursing leadership.
+Aspiring CNMs will need a graduate education to be eligible to obtain a specialty certification and APRN license.

-In addition, like the RN to BSN program, the MSN degree offers considerable value to healthcare employers.
-Because of this, your employer may offer reimbursement of tuition fees and flexible scheduling while you complete your degree.
+In addition, the MSN degree offers considerable value to healthcare employers.
+For this reason, your employer may offer reimbursement of tuition fees and flexible scheduling while you complete your degree.

 Earn a DNP Degree